 The combination of the celery and red onion, mayonnaise, soy sauce, lemon juice, and kelp provide just the most perfect flavor combination to create a mock tuna taste that you'll ever find.
-Serve it up on lightly toasted bread for a vegetarian and vegan tuna salad sandwich, or plate it on lettuce leaves for a lighter and lower-carb lunch.
+Serve it up on lightly toasted bread for a vegetarian and vegan tuna salad sandwich or plate it on lettuce leaves for a lighter and lower-carb lunch.

-- 2 stalks celery, diced
+2 stalks celery, diced

-- 1/2 cup mayonnaise or vegan mayonnaise
+1/2 cup mayonnaise, or vegan mayonnaise

-- 2 tbsp soy sauce
+2 tablepsoons soy sauce

-- 1/2 tsp kelp powder
+1/2 teaspoon kelp powder

-- Place the tofu in a small bowl and then crumble or mash the tofu with a fork until it reaches the desired consistency.
-It should be mashed to roughly the same consistency as tuna, so with a few small chunks and not completely smooth.
+Place the tofu in a small bowl and then crumble or mash the tofu with a fork until it reaches the desired consistency.
+It should be mashed to roughly the same consistency as tuna, with a few small chunks and not completely smooth.
 Add the celery and onion to the bowl and gently stir to combine.

-- In a separate small bowl, whisk together the mayonnaise, soy sauce, lemon juice, and kelp.
+In a separate small bowl, whisk together the mayonnaise, soy sauce, lemon juice, and kelp.
 Gently add this mixture to the tofu and stir to combine.

-- If you have enough time, place your vegetarian tuna salad substitute in the refrigerator for at least 15 minutes before serving so that you can serve it chilled.
+If you have enough time, place your vegetarian tuna salad substitute in the refrigerator for at least 15 minutes before serving so that you can serve it chilled.
 Give it all a gentle toss again just before serving to mix up any of the liquids which may have settled a bit.

-- On gently toasted bread with or without some lettuce and perhaps a tomato slice or two.
+Serve it on gently toasted bread with or without some lettuce and perhaps a tomato slice or two.

-- Arrange a bed of romaine or butter lettuce leaves on individual serving plates and place a scoop of your vegan tuna salad on top for a nice presentation.
+Arrange a bed of romaine or butter lettuce leaves on individual serving plates and place a scoop of your vegan tuna salad on top for a nice presentation.